 Nursing covers many different types of roles, what kind of nurse do you want to be?
 If you want to go into this kind of career without studying first, you could become a healthcare assistant.
 This is more of an administrator role but will also include recording vital signs, collecting samples and performing basic lab tests.
 It includes tasks such as changing dressings and sterilising medical tools too, so there are some healthcare elements to it.
 It’s not officially a ‘nurse’ role but there are similar duties, and it’s useful for those wanting to get straight into a working role.
 From there you could do education part-time and eventually go on to become a qualified nurse.
 You could become a nurse for adults, for children or for the disabled.
-You could consider becoming a nurse practitioner which includes roles like midwives, anaesthetists and clinical nurse specialists.
+You could consider becoming a nurse practitioner which includes roles like midwives, anesthetists and clinical nurse specialists.
+Moreover, if you’d like to provide professional health service for a whole family, you can pursue becoming a family nurse practitioner through an online fnp degree.
 If a mental rather than a physical health role interests you more why not get involved in mental health services?
 These nurses give support to patients suffering from mental health issues where they’re able to help them to recover from their illness, or deal with the effects of it.
 Some general nursing duties will be still be involved such as personal care tasks, taking vital signs and giving medication, but you will also be liaising with doctors, workers and other professionals to decide on the best care for the patient.
 Nursing as a job category is very broad and covers many different kinds of positions, spend some time working out exactly what it is you want to do.

 Do You Want To Travel With Your Work?